vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-architects-toolbox/index.md

 > **Architect's Log:** *Of all the styles, Event-Driven Architecture is the easiest to get wrong.
 The allure of decoupling is powerful, but I've seen teams create incomprehensible 'chains of events' that are impossible to debug.
 If you can't clearly trace your core business workflows, you haven't designed a resilient system; you've designed chaos.
 My rule is: don't even consider EDA unless you have a rock-solid plan for observability and distributed tracing from day one.*

-> **Key Takeaways:**
->
+{{< summary title="Key Takeaways" >}}
-> * The first major architectural decision is choosing a foundational **Architectural Style** that defines your system's deployment and communication structure.
+*   The first major architectural decision is choosing a foundational **Architectural Style** that defines your system's deployment and communication structure.
-> * Analyze candidate styles against your specific, measurable business drivers, not generic pros and cons.
+*   Analyze candidate styles against your specific, measurable business drivers, not generic pros and cons.
-> * Always consider the nuanced, real-world trade-offs.
+*   Always consider the nuanced, real-world trade-offs.
 "Monoliths don't scale" is a lazy generalization; the real issue is *inefficient* scaling.
 The "microservice tax" for infrastructure overhead is a real cost that can make them *less* efficient for smaller projects.
+{{< /summary >}}

 ## Conclusion: Setting the Stage for a Decision